-New Brunswick, New Jersey, was a relatively peaceful town where a crime was not a primary concern to the residents.
-There was gossip about small criminal scandals, but the town law enforcement was not prepared for a puzzling murder investigation that landed in their midst.
+New Brunswick, New Jersey, was a relatively peaceful town where crime was not a primary concern to the residents.
+There was gossip about small criminal scandals.
+But the town law enforcement was not prepared for a puzzling murder investigation that landed in their midst.

 Twenty-two-year-old Elizabeth Short was one of the thousands of young women who came to Hollywood in hopes of becoming a movie star.
-She aggressively tried to be discovered and pounded the pavements around the film studios in an effort to become famous.
+She aggressively wanted to be famous, pounding pavements around film studios.
 She would become famous, but not in the way she had hoped.
 One morning a woman found her naked body in a vacant lot, neatly cut in half at the waist and a gruesome smile cut into her face from ear to ear.

 Probably the least known case on this list, it is a fascinating mystery nonetheless.

-The murder of six-year-old JonBenet Ramsey’s in Boulder, Colorado, continues to be widely discussed today.
+The murder of six-year-old JonBenet Ramsey in Boulder, Colorado, remains a widely discussed topic.
 Initially believed to be a kidnapping, JonBenet’s father found her body in the basement of the family’s palatial home.
 The investigation turned up a series of bizarre clues, including the fact that the killer wrote a lengthy ransom note while he/she/they were in the house.
 There were no signs of a break-in.
 The police did not seal off the crime scene—which allowed friends and family members to inadvertently contaminate the area.
-The parents were aggressively pursued as suspects but were never charged.
+The police aggressively pursued parents as suspects.
+But they were never charged.
 A man claimed in 2006 to have committed the crime but police later dismissed this admission.
 Despite the massive media coverage (which continues to this day) nobody has been charged with the crime.